Updated on the 23rd September 2020

 EI takes practice.
 Businesses should create a culture where employees and managers alike can practice and perfect their emotional intelligence.
 It shows your employees that your business cares which is good for their over wellbeing.
 Company culture is very important when it comes to increasing emotional intelligence in the workplace – we have a whitepaper on the very topic.
 Take a look!

-Examples of Emotional Intelligence;
+Examples of Emotional Intelligence in the workplace;